Hopsan/hopsan/HOPSAN++/buildDebPackage/DebReadme.txt

 ----------------------------------------
 This DEB package is meant for installation on *Ubuntu systems.

-Hopsan will be installed to /opt/hopsan, this is not the standard Debian way.
+Hopsan will be installed to /opt/hopsan
-To avoid that /opt is removed when Hopsan is uninstalled a hopsan_dummy file will be create in the /opt directory.
-This dummy file will be automatically removed after Hopsan has been uninstalled.

 A "shortcut" to HopsanGUI should end up under the Development category in your menu.
 HopsanCLI and libHopsanCore.so can be found in /opt/hopsan/bin

+For questions about this .deb package, contact: peter.nordin_at_liu.se

 ----------------------------------------
  What version to choose: